jpxor/golib/README.md

 # jpxor Golib
-Library of useful Go packages.
+Library of useful services, tools, and structures written for Go.
 - mutmux
 - pubsub